hehol/t38modem/ReadMe.txt

 What is t38modem?

-From your fax application view point it's a fax modem pool.
+From your fax or voice application view point it's a fax/voice modem pool.
 From IP network view point it's a H.323 endpoint with T.38 fax support.
-From your view point it's a gateway between a fax application and IP network.
+From your view point it's a gateway between an application and IP network.

 2. Building
 -----------